ruby-mutiny/metamorpher/README.md

 * Variable - a named node, which is bound to a subterm (subtree) during [matching](#matchers).
 * Greedy variable - a variable that is bound to a set of subterms during [matching](#matchers).
 * Derivation - a placeholder node, which is replaced during [rewriting](#rewriters).
+* Term Set - a collection of terms (potentially of mixed types)

 To simplify the construction of terms, metamorpher provides the `Metamorpher::Builders::AST::Builder` class, which is demonstrated below.